alexk99/the_router/captive_portal.md

 ### Routing
 The linux host must have an ip route to BisonRouter subscriber networks, in order for OpenResty Nginx 302 redirect replies to reach subscribers.
+For example, if your sibscriber network is 10.111.0.0/16 and BR IP address is 192.168.100.2 then a route should be as follows:

     ip route add 10.111.0.0/16 via 192.168.100.2/24